chongzhizhao/chongzhizhao.github.io/coherence/primer.md

 The atomic RMW effectively drains the write buffer before its load can be performed.
 Furthermore, the load requires read-write coherence permissions.
 Lastly, to guarantee atomicity, the cache controller may not relinquish coherence permission to the block between the load and the store.

+## Relaxed Memory Consistency

+Relaxed memory consistency models only preserve the orders that programmers *require*.
+Since proper operation does not depend on any ordering of the loads and stores unless to the same address, higher performance can be attained by exploiting opportunities such as a non-FIFO coalescing write buffer, simpler support for core speculation, and coupling consistency and coherence.

+XC maintains TSO rules for ordering 2 accesses to the *same* address.

+To implement RMW in XC, draining the write buffer is not necessary because XC allows both the load part and store part to bypass earlier stores.
+Thus, it is sufficient to first acquire read-write coherence permissions and then perform the load and store without relinquishing the block in between.